pspealman/heranca/README.md

   Heranca requires the pairwise2 package from biopython.

 ### Note for NYU Greene HPC users.
-  A modified main.nf file (and example config file) of Mohammed Khalfan's GATK4 nextflow script ([original here](https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/)) have been added to the demo folder.
+  A modified main.nf file (and example config file) of Mohammed Khalfan's GATK4 nextflow script ([original here](https://gencore.bio.nyu.edu/variant-calling-pipeline-gatk4/)) have been added to the ```tools``` directory.
 These have been modified for use on haploid yeast strains with two important changes:
 * gatk HaplotypeCaller --sample-ploidy 1
 * gatk VariantFiltration -filter-name "MQ_filter" -filter "MQ < 30.0"